rust-lang/leadership-council/committees/project-structure.md

     - Identify concerns around the current structural schemes.
     - Ensure all teams and other governance structures are "attached" to appropriate places in the structure.
 This includes working with teams to find appropriate homes, and ensuring such changes are ultimately reflected in the team metadata repository.
     - Re-organize the top-level teams. <https://github.com/rust-lang/leadership-council/issues/32>
-    - Find homes for teams in the launching-pad.
+    - Find homes for teams in the launching-pad, and determine the long-term role of the launching pad.
 - Collect and organize team charters. <https://github.com/rust-lang/leadership-council/issues/44>
     - Every team or group should have a charter that defines certain properties about them (their purview, mission, membership, etc.).
     - This is intended to feed back into the prior points, as it can be difficult in some cases to understand what the structure should be if we don't know what the purview or responsibilities of existing teams are.